HandsomeWolf/pixiu-fontkit/README.md

 You can directly link this css file to your project to use this font.

 In the `myfont.html` file, you will see a demo using this font.
+If you specified characters in the command line, then this demo will use the characters you specified.
+Otherwise, it will display the default demo text "Hello, this is a demo! 你好， 这是演示文字".